b-harvest/axelmon/README.md

 # Axelmon

 `Axelmon` is a monitoring tool designed specifically for validators on the Axelar network.
 With `Axelmon`, validators can effortlessly verify the health and performance of both `vald` and `tofnd` nodes.
+If you are operating `amplifier`, you could monitor ampd also through specifying `target_svcs` as `["vm"]`.
 Additionally, this tool promptly alerts operators in case any issues arise with these nodes.

 ### Contents